Arts Camp

 What Shouldn't I bring to Camp?

-• All electronic devices including phones, tablets, iPods, etc. Any of these devices will be confiscated and returned at the end of the camp day.
+- All electronic devices including phones, tablets, iPods, smartwatches, etc. Any of these devices will be confiscated and returned at the end of the camp day.
 Older campers with cell phones will be asked to leave their device in a bag or backpack during the duration of camp.

 What Opportunities are there for Teens?

-New this year are 6 weeks of summer camp programs for teens, ages 13 – 17.
+6 weeks of summer camp programs are available for teens, ages 13 – 17.
 Spaces are very limited.
 If your teen wants to stay in the afternoon as well, they can choose to volunteer in our younger student camps.
+Teens must apply for volunteering between February-June to qualify.

 Are there Before or Aftercare Options?